openchoreo/openchoreo.github.io/docs/reference/api/application/component.md

 # Component

 A Component represents a deployable unit of an application in OpenChoreo.
-It serves as the core abstraction that defines the component type (Service, WebApplication, ScheduledTask, etc.) and optionally includes build configuration when using OpenChoreo's CI system to build from source.
+It serves as the core abstraction that references a platform-defined ComponentType (in `{workloadType}/{componentTypeName}` format) and optionally includes build configuration when using OpenChoreo's CI system to build from source.
 Components are the primary building blocks used to define applications within a Project.

 ## API Version